Do you feel overwhelmed by jealousy and is it causing problems in your relationship?

 - Creating

-- Where they are
+- Where he/she is

 - With whom

-- Who they relate with
+- Who he/she relates with

 - What dangers they are under